M3L6H/dotfiles-ai/README.md

 ### additional-models

-Additional can be added with the `modules/extraModels.nix` file.
+Additional can be added through a separate repo via the [`extra-models`](./modules/extraModels.nix) option.

 ## development